 - Netgear:- http://192.168.0.1

-See one screenshot from NetGear WiFi router Interface and you can replace the DNS IP Address.
-Now you have to set these router IP to OpenDNS Server IPs.
+See one screenshot from the NetGear WiFi router Interface and you can replace the DNS IP Address.
+Now you have to set these router IPs to OpenDNS Server IPs.
 Please use the Primary and Secondary Server IP provided by OpenDNS

-184.108.40.206 respectively.
-Once you set this DNS IPs, save the settings on router and exit form Router interface.
+188.8.131.52 respectively.
+Once you set these DNS IPs, save the settings on the router and exit from the Router interface.